iossifovlab/gpf/userdocs/administration/getting_started.rst

     >> 85

-Or, if you are interested in 'splice-site' variants only in people with role 'prb' you can use:
+Or, if you are interested in 'splice-site' variants only in people with 'prb' role, you can use:

 .. code-block:: python3